-It costs $425.
-Regular PASSPORT is $250 so there is an additional $175 for students attending International PASSPORT.
+The total cost is $425.
+Regular PASSPORT is $250, and there is an additional $175 for students attending International PASSPORT.

 If you are arriving at the Grand Rapids airport (Gerald R. Ford International), train station, or bus station, Calvin will make arrangements to pick you up.
 Any other city is too far for us to pick you up.
 You may want to look into connecting transportation.
 Please complete the travel arrival form.
-When you get to campus please come to Schultze-Eldersveld (SE) residence hall for registration.
-(Directions)
+When you get to campus please come to the Knollcrest Circle for registration.

-Students will stay in Schultze-Eldersveld (SE) residence hall.
-However, this may not be your permanent residence for the school year.
+Students will move and stay in their permanent dorm rooms throughout the orientation program.
 Meals will be provided in the Calvin Dining Hall or by outside vendors.

 If you submitted your housing form before May 1, you will find out your roommate in July.
 Those who applied after May 1 will receive notice in August.
-For questions, please contact the housing office—email@example.com or (616) 526-6120.
+For questions, please contact the housing office at email@example.com or (616) 526-6120.